-The window for letters of inquiry opens on September 16th and closes on December 6, 2019.
+The window for letters of inquiry opens on October 1, 2020.

 Step One: Take the Eligibility Quiz & Receive Your Grantseeker Credentials